l77l77/mbaytas.github.io/research/README.md

 His current research theme is: artifacts for the home we want to live in.

 In collaboration with other designer/scholars who focus on UX design and fabrication, they analyze practices that cultivate health and benevolence – meditation, yoga, breathwork, huddling around a campfire, sharing a cup of tea… They fabricate designs from computer-driven materials that embody their qualities.
-They look back at experiences – the designers' as well as the users' – through the lens of philosophy and qualitative analysis to make contributions that serve designers.
+They look back at experiences – the designers' as well as the users' – through the lens of philosophy and qualitative analysis to make contributions that serve future design work.

 His current research projects are on: